MariusGiebenhain/corona_db/README.md

     Geschlecht(w/m)
     Gebe Erhöhungen statt absoluter Zahl zurück (W):
 ```
-- Blank/`''` inputs imply no restriction on the given specification (our example would return cases for females and males)
+- Blank/`''` inputs imply no restriction on the given specification (the input above returns cases for females and males combined)
-- The script automatically queries the database server and writes results as CSV to your local `target_file`
+- With the `--guest` flag, script automatically queries the online-database server and writes results as CSV to the local `target_file`

-Needed libraries: *psycopg2, pandas, numpy, wget*

-Utilized Standard libraries: *re, datetime, argparse, pathlib, csv*

-Additionally, the scripts which are neccessary to build the same postgres-based database locally and
-download the needed data are included.
-To do so run `update_corona_cases.py` and `add_population.py`.
-Enter credentials according to your local postgreSQL setup (`DB-Name` defines the name of the local database - default: corona_db).
-Run `update_corona_cases.py` to download newest data + add it to the database.

 You may query the Server directly, readonly credentials for direct queries: